malahx/QuickMods/QuickMute/README.md

 1.3.1
-	Fixed nullref which happend after switching several scenes
+	Fixed nullref which happend after switching several scenes Updated for 1.4.x
+	Added support for the ClickThroughBlocker
+	Added support for the ToolbarController

 v1.30 - 2017.05.31
 * New: Added support of the stock localisation,